I want to…

 How secured credit cards work

+Why does a secured card require a deposit?
 Some consumers have a tough time getting approved for a credit card because they’ve had past credit problems or haven’t established a credit history yet.
-Some credit card issuers offer secured credit cards for these consumers.
-The security deposit that secures the credit limit shifts some of the risk from the credit card issuer and offers collateral in case the cardholder defaults on the credit card agreement.
+In fact, 26 million Americans are “credit invisible,” meaning one out of every 10 Americans doesn’t have any credit history with the major credit bureaus.
+Credit card issuers want to be certain you’ll be timely with your balance payments – if you have no credit or bad credit, they can’t be certain – so a security deposit shifts some of the risk from the credit card issuer and offers collateral in case the cardholder defaults on the credit card agreement.

 For the most part, applying for a secured credit card is much like applying for any other credit card.
 Along with your application, you must include the information for your security deposit – checking account number, bank routing number, and amount of the security deposit.
 Upon approval, the credit card issuer transfers funds for the security deposit into a savings account and opens your credit card account.